Skip to main content

 • unclear or unverifiable authority (who could approve what, when);

-• approvals and policies stored as PDFs and email threads without a shared, queryable history;
+• approvals and policies scattered across private tools and reporting artifacts, without a shared, queryable history;

 • operational reporting that requires manual reconciliation and cannot be reproduced from shared inputs; and